What Is a Good Calcium Score? Complete Guide by Age and Gender

 The Quick Answer

 A score of 0 is excellent and means no detectable calcified plaque.
-It is the single best negative risk predictor for heart disease.
+It's the single best negative risk predictor for heart disease.
 A score of 1-99 is mild.
 A score of 100-399 is moderate and consistently associated with greater than 7.5% ten-year risk across all demographics in MESA.
 A score of 400+ is severe and warrants immediate medical attention.

 Check Your Score Against MESA Data